 Whichever option you choose to connect, you can be assured that our team of experts are there to help you succeed.
 Connect with them and find out why our customers rave!

 We take email security seriously.
-You must sent your emails from a domain that is registered to you, is under your control, or that you have permission to use.
+You must send your emails from a domain that is registered to you, is under your control, or that you have permission to use.
 You may only send to recipients that have given their permission to receive emails from you.
 There are other regulations that are fully explained in our Acceptable Use Policy and Terms of Service.

 Commercial email messages must provide recipients with a way to unsubscribe and must include the physical address of the sender.